ThomasArts/aetmodel/ThreatModel.md

 Transactions may validate but nevertheless not be possible to include in a block.
 For example, an attacker could post a spend-transaction including more tokens than the from account contains.
 This transaction is then kept in the transaction pool for a while and *check this* validated for each new block candidate.

 	(5.1) Posting invalid transactions.
-	(5.2) Posting valid, but impossible transactions
+	(5.2) Posting unusable transactions
-			[5.1.1] Resubmitting unusable transactions directly to a node [5.1.2] Gossiping unusable transactions through the p2p network (related to 5.4.2.1) (5.3) Exploiting memory limitations
+			[5.2.1] Resubmitting unusable transactions directly to a node [5.2.2] Gossiping unusable transactions through the p2p network (related to 5.4.2.1) (5.3) Exploiting memory limitations
-		[5.3.1] Memory leaks in cleaning transaction pool [5.3.2] Overloading memory with atoms
+		(5.3.1) Memory leaks in cleaning transaction pool (5.3.2) Overloading memory with atoms
-		[5.3.3] Overloading memory with non-garbage-collected processes
+		(5.3.3) Overloading memory with non-garbage-collected processes
 	(5.4) Exploiting network or communication vulnerabilities to degrade or deny service (5.4.1) Launch Eclipse attacks against a node or a set of nodes (5.4.1.1) Eclipse by connection monopolization